 From the simulations of 1st generation models, we can see that the N = 14, HG models form stable pores which conduct water, but which are sufficiently narrow to be functionally sensitive (in terms of water flux) to the nature (hydrophilic vs. hydrophobic) of the pore lining residues (with a flux of 31.9 ns-1 for N = 14, HG, hydrophilic vs. 0.4 ns-1 for N = 14, HG, hydrophobic).
 Also, in the 1st generation simulations the hourglass pores maintained their desired, initial shape more consistently than the funnel shaped pore models (data not shown), and hence we focus on the HG models from now onwards.
 So, in the 2nd generation of models we either introduce a central ring of hydrophobic residues into a hydrophilic HG pore (by replacement of the central glutamine ring by a hydrophobic residue X to give the hydrophilic-x models – see Fig 3), or we incorporate a central ring of glutamine residues into the hydrophobic HG pore, to give a hydrophobic-Q model.

 It is instructive to compare in detail the hydrophobic-L and -Q models (Fig. 5) in which the central leucine constriction is replaced by a glutamine ring.
 The pore radius profiles of the two models are very similar.
 The hydrophobic-Q model has a constriction radius of 4.5 Å which is slightly smaller than that of the hydrophobic-L model.
-However, replacement of the leucine ring at the constriction by the glutamine ring leads to a nearly forty fold increase in water conductance (Fig. 5B & SI Fig. S6).
-We note that the conductance of the hydrophobic-L pore at 1 ns-1 is less than that of the single file conductance of water (ca. 3 ns-1) in the (ion impermeable) aquaporins.70 Thus, introduction of a single Gln ring into the constriction of an otherwise hydrophobic pore has enabled the hydrophobic barrier/gate to be breached.
+However, replacement of the leucine ring at the constriction by the glutamine ring leads to a nearly forty fold increase in water conductance (Fig. 5B & SI Fig. S4).
+We note that the conductance of the hydrophobic-L pore at 1 ns-1 is less than that of the single file conductance of water (ca. 3 ns-1) in the (ion impermeable) aquaporins.70 Thus, introduction of a single Gln ring into the constriction of an otherwise hydrophobic pore has enabled the hydrophobic barrier to be breached.
 This reflects the ability of polar (H-bonding) sidechains to stabilize water within a hydrophobic barrier region as demonstrated both in earlier simulation studies of simple models of nanopores39 and in more recent combined experimental and computations studies of TWIK-1 potassium channels.51

 We also examined a series of hydrophilic-x models (Fig. 5C) in which a central hydrophobic ring was introduced into a hydrophilic HG pore.
 All of the hydrophilic-x pores showed significant water conductance.
 However, there was a graded reduction observed as the size of the residues forming the hydrophobic constriction ring was increased.
 It is interesting to note that there is a greater increased conductance in the hydrophilic-W model than in the smaller hydrophilic-Y pore, even though the W (tryptophan) sidechain is larger than the Y (tyrosine).
 This seemed to reflect a change in conformation via rotation of the smaller Y sidechains, which resulted in local pore deformation, thus resulting in a narrower pore and a smaller water flux.